http4k/http4k/README.md

 [![build status](https://travis-ci.org/http4k/http4k.svg?branch=master)](https://travis-ci.org/http4k/http4k)
 [![bintray version](https://api.bintray.com/packages/http4k/maven/http4k-core/images/download.svg)](https://bintray.com/http4k/maven/http4k-core/_latestVersion)

-http4k is an HTTP toolkit written in Kotlin that provides the ability to serve and consume HTTP services in a sensible and consistent way.
+http4k is an HTTP toolkit written in Kotlin that allows serving and consuming HTTP services in a sensible and consistent way.

-It consists of a core library `http4k-core` providing a base HTTP implementation + a number of abstractions for various functionalities (such as servers, clients, templating etc) that are then provided in a set of optional add-on libraries.
+It consists of a core library `http4k-core` providing a base HTTP implementation + a number of abstractions for various functionalities (such as servers, clients, templating etc) provided as optional add-on libraries.

-The core axioms of the toolkit are:
+The principles of the toolkit are:

 * *Application as a Function:* Based on the famous [Twitter paper](https://monkey.org/~marius/funsrv.pdf), all HTTP services can be composed of 2 types of simple function:
     * HttpHandler: `typealias HttpHandler = (Request) -> Response` - provides a remote call for processing a `Request`.
     * Filter: `interface Filter : (HttpHandler) -> HttpHandler` - adds pre or post processing to a `HttpHandler`.
 These filters are composed to make stacks of reusable behaviour that can then be applied to a `HttpHandler`.
 * *Immutablility:* All entities in the library are immutable unless their function explicitly disallows this.
 * *Symmetric:* The `HttpHandler` interface is identical for both HTTP services and clients.
 This allows for simple offline testability of applications, as well as plugging together of services without HTTP container being required.